 Warnings While Using This Medicine:

-- Tell your doctor if your child has liver disease or heart disease.
+- Tell your doctor if your child has kidney disease, liver disease, or heart disease.

 - This medicine may cause your child to bruise or bleed more easily.
 Be extra careful to avoid injuries.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Gently brush and floss your teeth.
 Be careful when using sharp objects, including razors and fingernail clippers.